tkishel/unlock_puppet/README.md

 ## Alternate Usage

-The task can be run locally, such as via a cron job or scheduled task, on the command line:
+The script executed by the task can be run locally on the command line:

 ```bash
 [root@pe-master]# unlock_puppet.rb